mochi/mochikit/doc/rst/MochiKit/Base.rst

 :mochidef:`nodeWalk(node, visitor)`:

-    Non-recursive generic node walking function (e.g. for a DOM)
+    Non-recursive generic node walking function (e.g. for a DOM).

+    The walk order for nodeWalk is breadth first, meaning that all siblings will be visited before any children.

     ``node``:
         The initial node to be searched.